MicrosoftDocs/learn/learn-pr/azure/intro-to-java-azure/includes/5-deployment-opportunities.md

 When you realize, that the OS didn't bring any business impact to our application we can abstract from it and use Containers instead.

-- **Azure Container Instances** ACI is a great solution for quick tests and proof of concepts as well as sidecars.

-- **Azure Kubernetes Service** is the managed Kubernetes Service.
+- **Azure Kubernetes Service** AKS is the managed Kubernetes Service.
 Kubernetes is the de-facto standard to orchestrate your containerized applications.
 It is perfect for Microservices as well as mid-sized applications.
 It comes with service discovery, scalability, and monitoring.

+- **Azure RedHat OpenShift** ARO is the managed by Redhat flavor of Kubernetes.

+- **Azure Container Instances** ACI is a great solution for quick tests and proof of concepts as well as sidecars.

 ## Azure App Service

 One of the easiest and straight forward deployment opportunities for Java applications on Azure are Azure App Service.
+However, when your system is growing.

-It comes with Service Discovery, Scalability, integrated Monitoring with Azure Monitoring out of the box.
+It comes with Scalability, integrated Monitoring with Azure Monitoring out of the box.

 ## Azure Spring Cloud

 Azure Spring Cloud is Spring Cloud with all its advantages plus all the greatness of Azure with the global scalability and high availability.

+Azure Spring Cloud is a fully managed service for Spring Boot apps that lets you focus on building and running the apps that run your business without the hassle of managing infrastructure.

+Customers can simply deploy their JARs or code and Azure Spring Cloud will automatically wire their apps with the Spring service runtime.

+Once deployed they can easily monitor application performance, fix errors, and rapidly improve applications.

+It is integrated into Azure eco-system and it is enterprise ready

+In the first week of Sep, Microsoft and VMware announced the general availability of the service

 ## Functions

-Azure Functions can be written in Java as well.
-You can benefit from great tooling and integration with other Azure Services.
+You can deploy your Java code as functions as well.
+So you'll benefit from great tooling and integration with other Azure Services.
 Sample scenarios for Functions are

 - Web, mobile and IoT-connected backends